BETHNAL GREEN,E2 - QUEEN ELIZABETH CHILDREN'S HOSPITAL (Hackney Road)

 English Heritage have given the building a Grade II listing due to architectural interest, a rare set of children’s tiles and its “unusually lavish” marble-clad lobby, war memorials and radiated corridors.

-Work is underway to convert the building to Bolingbroke Academy a "free school" influenced by the progressive Swedish education model.
+The building has been converted to Bolingbroke Academy a "free school" influenced by the progressive Swedish education model.
 Free schools are taxpayer-funded, regulated by OFSTED and non-selective, but run by individuals or trusts, free from local authority control and with the scope for broad curriculum.
-The school opens in September 2012.
+The school opened in September 2012.